 Become a Comet Music Student for a Day

 Jeremy Duby, director of bands at OC, could not be more excited to share his passion for music with so many students.
 “The Honor Band is a program which highlights students from multiple programs and shares different performance, rehearsal and advocacy standards,” he said.
 “It enables students to collaborate and work with new people while demonstrating how similar collegiate level rehearsing compares to what they are already experiencing.
 It is also a testament to the great teaching happening in our schools throughout this state, and it shows visiting students what it is like to not only be a college music student for a day, but more importantly, an Olivet Comet for a day!”

 In addition to specialized rehearsals, students in the Honor Band will also have the opportunity to tour campus, dine in the Kirk Center and hear from current band members in a student panel to dive deeper into student life and academics.
 Students are also able to take their new musical experiences back to their high school band rooms to share with their peers.
 Further, parents may attend a special admissions and financial aid presentation to learn more about Olivet’s scholarships and other resources to help make college affordable.

-See the High School Honor Band in Action
+High School Honor Band Performance

 The OC Honor Band and Wind Ensemble Concert will begin at 7 p.m. on Friday, Nov.
 8 in the Olivet Congregational Church.
 Musical selections include “Beau Ideal March” by John Philip Sousa, “Chasing Sunlight” by Cait Nishimura and “Mambo Perro Loco” by Julie Giroux.
 The concert is free and open to the public.